Interventions to help support children to develop social & emotional skills

 - Relaxation techniques

-3. Targeted interventions
+3. Interventions - Targeted interventions

 Targeted interventions are designed for pupils that may need extra input due to their life circumstances or exposure to stress.
 Often conducted through small-group work, these programmes reinforce and supplement classroom-based instruction for pupils who need early intervention and more intensive support.
 Targeted programmes, which usually involve teacher training and parental involvement, address the enhancement of coping skills and cognitive skills training which aim to help pupils' reshape their thinking.
+For example, in a nurturing classroom children are encouraged to create strong bonds that allow them to feel safe and explore their wider environment much as they would in a secure attachment relationship.

 For more information: